Turntable Setup Part 2: What To Do For EXCELLENT SOUND

 I’ve managed to find 2 very good ways of setting anti-skate accurately.
 The first way requires that you have a Triplanar U2 tonearm and are using a Dynavector Karat 17dx cartridge with the VTF set at 1.8 grams.

-While I realize the likelihood of anyone reading this having these exact pieces of equipment is small, in the very unlikely event that you do have a Triplanar U2 and a 17dx, just set the anti-skate at the lowest amount possible using the smallest weight that came with your Triplanar and placing it on the bar as close to the tonearm pivot as possible.
+While I realize the likelihood of anyone reading this having these exact pieces of equipment is small, in the very unlikely event that you do have a Triplanar U2 and a 17dx, just set the anti-skate at the lowest amount possible using the smallest weight that came with your Triplanar, placing it on the bar as close to the tonearm pivot as possible.

 For everyone else, the only way I’ve found to accurately set your anti-skate is to use a WallySkater from Wam Engineering.
 These are not cheap, but they do work extremely well.
 I don’t own one myself but I was able to borrow one from the lending library of the Audiophile Foundation, located here in the S.F.
 Bay Area.